 Refresh the page and reproduce the issue you encountered before.

-After you have captured the issue, simply right-click within the Network tab and click Save as HAR with Content to save a copy of the activity that you have recorded.
+After you have captured the issue, simply right-click within the Network tab and click Save as HAR with Content to save a copy of the activity that you have recorded on your machine.

-Save the HAR file and send it to the Support team.
+Send the HAR and Log file to the Support team.